 Who Can Take Advantage of the Deduction?

 The “designer” of government-owned EECBP is eligible for the deduction.
 A designer creates the technical specifications for installation of EECBP and could include architects, engineers, general contractors and subcontractors.
 However, a person that merely installs, repairs, or maintains the property is not a designer.
-If you were the designer for a government-owned facility placed in service in an open tax year (typically the last three), you could benefit from the Section 179D deduction.
+If you were the designer for the EECBP of a government-owned facility placed in service in an open tax year (typically the last three), you could benefit from the Section 179D deduction.

 A Recent Example

-We worked with an architectural firm who designed EECBP for several government-owned buildings to obtain the Section 179D deduction, spanning the prior three tax years.
+We worked with an architectural firm who designed the EECBP for several government-owned buildings to obtain the Section 179D deduction, spanning the prior three tax years.
 A total of 799,000 square feet were analyzed, netting them a $872,400 deduction.